k-nuth/docs/content/developer_guide/restapi/introduction.md

 ## Configuration Options

-You need to create an appsettings.json file in the build directory to run the application.
+You can create an appsettings.json file in the build directory to run the application.
 You can use appsettings.example.json as a starting point.

 Eg.